Well-being contributing factors

-Well-being is a topic studied in psychology, especially positive psychology.
+Well-being is a multifaceted topic studied in psychology, especially positive psychology.
+Biologically, well-being is highly influenced by endogenous molecules that impact happiness and euphoria in organisms, often referred to as "well-being related markers".
 Related concepts are eudaimonia, happiness, flourishing, quality of life, contentment, and meaningful life.

 Theories

 Central theories are Diener's tripartite model of subjective well-being, Ryff's Six-factor Model of Psychological Well-being, Corey Keyes' work on flourishing, and Seligman's contributions to positive psychology and his theories on authentic happiness and P.E.R.M.A.

 Positive psychology is concerned with eudaimonia, "the good life" or flourishing, living according to what holds the greatest value in life – the factors that contribute the most to a well-lived and fulfilling life.
 While not attempting a strict definition of the good life, positive psychologists agree that one must live a happy, engaged, and meaningful life in order to experience "the good life".
 Martin Seligman referred to "the good life" as "using your signature strengths every day to produce authentic happiness and abundant gratification".
 According to Christopher Peterson, "eudaimonia trumps hedonism".

 Research on positive psychology, well-being, eudaimonia and happiness, and the theories of Diener, Ryff, Keyes and Seligmann cover a broad range of levels and topics, including "the biological, personal, relational, institutional, cultural, and global dimensions of life."
+Happiness was famously analyzed by Aristotle as being the sole ultimate goal of human existence, meaning that he viewed it the only thing important in its own right, not merely as a means to an end.

 The pursuit of happiness predicts both positive emotions and less depressive symptoms.
 People who prioritize happiness are more psychologically able, all else held equal.